BatoolKad/Eval-EC2Spot-REC/README.md

 This repository contains the replica package for our contribution as following:
 1. Source code of trained models.
-2. Processed dataset used to train, test, and evaluate the models
+2. Processed dataset used to train, test, and evaluate the model
+3. Configuration of python libraries `requirements.txt`

 Please cite the paper if your